ronimor1234/Excpp_1/README2.md

 - `Demo.cpp`: Demonstrates various functionalities and outputs for the project.
 - `Test.cpp`, `TestCounter.cpp`: Contains test cases for validating the algorithms.
 - `Makefile`: Facilitates the building and compilation of the project.
+ **note to the makefile- when i do the commend 'make tidy' i get warnings only on magic number on the numbers in the matrixs in the demo and in the test, so its fine becouse it is need to be a number and not a const.
+Another importent thing is that the valgrind not install correctly to me computer so its not working when i am wirte- 'make valdgind', but in this task there is no need to be a memoery leak becouse there is no dynamic allocation.
 - `doctest.h`: A header-only testing framework.

 ## Installation